Silhouette of a person in a serene landscape representing mental health and wellness.

 Request an Appointment

-Request an initial appointment by clicking the link to register for the patient portal.
+Request an initial appointment by clicking the Appointment Bot to register for the patient portal--or call for help!

 You are NOT financially committed to anything until you enter your payment information AND your appointment is confirmed!!